 Townshend Lake and Dam.
 US Army Corps of Engineers photo.

 Many Green Energy Times readers will recognize the name of Lori Barg, who did an extensive study on Vermont dams that lacked hydroelectric facilities.
-She concluded that a large number of them could be developed for hydroelectric power without appreciable negative […]
+She concluded that a large number of them could be developed for hydroelectric power without appreciable […]

 Photo: Dotty Schnure